 The State Bank & Trust Building contained only 600 square feet, but it was used by Liberty Township patrons until 1985, when the original building on South Iowa Street was constructed.
 That building was enlarged in 2001, and today it contains about 8,400 square feet with nearly 30,000 volumes.

-Clayton librarians include Edna Hamblin, Ersa Wills, Mary Ellen Lambert, Faye Elmore, Laura Harris, Maggie Fansler (interim).
-The present librarian is Jonnie Wallis.
+Clayton librarians include Edna Hamblin, Ersa Wills, Mary Ellen Lambert, Faye Elmore, Laura Harris, Maggie Fansler (interim), and Jonnie Wallis.
+The present librarian is Angie Roberts.